xcube-dev/xcube/docs/source/storeconv.md

 ### Semantics of list-valued parameters

-The `variables` parameter takes as its value a list, with no members duplication and the values of its members drawn from a predefined set.
+The `variables` parameter takes as its value a list, with no duplicated members and the values of its members drawn from a predefined set.
 The values of this parameter, and other parameters which values also follow such a format, are interpreted by xcube as a *restriction*, much like a bounding box or time